curtispuetz/pypp-docs/docs/learn_pypp.md

 You must use Python-style type hints everywhere.
 I.e. for variable definitions, function parameters, class data members, and return types.

-## Memory management
+## Memory ownership tools

-At this point, you should read the page on [memory management](lang_features/manual_memory_management.md).
+At this point, you should read the page on [memory ownership tools](lang_features/memory_ownership_tools.md).
 Then, I invite you to come back and look at the examples below, which show some common Py++ code and how the Py++ transpiler translates this code to C++.

 ## Examples